 I have found a certain weirdness in being forty, and I think that it may explain why some people go off of the deep end and experience a mid-life crisis, because it's pretty freaky and sad.
 A sort of looking backwards has been happening, an assessment of my life so far, and all of the people I've known and events that have occurred.
 I think that the weirdness comes from having spent, at forty, just as much time as an adult as I had as a child.
 The frame of reference through which I perceived the world, my memories, and my interactions has shifted.
 The finality of certain changes has come into very sharp focus.
 The past is a lot more distant.
 Primary relationships have changed as I have matured.
 I see people a lot differently than I used to.
 I am detaching from old notions of myself, they fall behind like discarded paper dolls.
 Mostly all of this is good, it's just...different.

+During a period when these feelings were particularly sharp I happened to come across the photographs of Eugene Richards and Kevin Bauman.
 Their photographic portraits of abandoned houses on the prairie of North Dakota and the city of Detroit, Michigan resonated with how I was feeling.
 Every one of these photographs is a picture of loss.
 You can imagine the people and the lives that were lived in these places, but you will never know them.
 No one is coming back, ever.
 The dramatic landscape of the North Dakota photographs underscores a human absence so profound it is a presence, in and of itself.
 These homes are a black hole of peoples' hopes, loves, losses and disappointments, condensed, wrapped in questions, turned in on itself under a vast sky.
 The abandoned homes in Detroit are especially painful to look at, signaling the vanishing of whole neighborhoods and a community way of life.
 I could relate to them on a personal level, and they really helped me to gain some perspective and inspired me to examine St. Anthony and the nature of loss in a different way.
 "Saint Anthony of Padua Comes By Boat" is one painting so far in this exploration.

 The person peering into the window is not able to let go of the past.
 Perhaps she really misses someone.
 Maybe she longs to recapture a happier time.
 Maybe she is haunted by questions about what happened here.
 She is so caught up that she does not see the beauty all around her, nor does she understand that her loss is part of the wholeness of the universe and that change is the only constant in life.
 Help is coming, though—Saint Anthony is out on the ocean, heading for the shore, carrying his light so that he can find her.
+The sapling, growing from the ruin and decay, looks as though it is signaling to him across the distance.
+This new growth is hope, and the good that can come from change, if she allows herself to see it.

 The hope and growth we can find because of loss was put into words beautifully by Roberta Hiday , who wrote to me about "St. Anthony of Padua at the Guard Rail" :